United Nations General Assembly Resolution 3314 (XXIX): The definition of aggression

 Article 2 states that the first use of force in contravention of the UN Charter will be prima facie evidence of aggression, but the Security Council has the authority to determine that given the circumstances aggression has not taken place.
 A war of aggression is a series of acts committed with a sustained intent.
 The definition's distinction between an act of aggression and a war of aggression make it clear that not every act of aggression would constitute a crime against peace; only war of aggression does.
 States would nonetheless be held responsible for acts of aggression.

+Relationship to the definition of the crime of aggression

+Resolution 3314 forms with United Nations General Assembly Resolution 2625 (XXV) an integral part of the normative arsenal of international law and continue to exert substantial influence in determining the legality of the use of force between states, the protection of sovereignty, and the promotion of international peace and security.

+However, the provisions of Resolution 2625 (XXV) of 1970 have a significantly broader scope than the more narrowly defined concept of aggression set out in UN General Assembly Resolution 3314 (XXIX).
+While a violation of the latter constitutes an international crime, unlawful intervention under the 1970 resolution is limited to an international delict, which renders states responsible but does not entail individual criminal responsibility for their leaders.